texstudio-org/texstudio/utilities/manual/source/background.md

 following purposes:

 -   Populating the autocompletion

--   Knowledge on the valid commands in the current document (depending on \\usepackage statements)
+-   Knowledge of the valid commands in the current document (depending on \\usepackage statements)

--   Semantic information that provide additional context in the editor;
+-   Semantic information that provides additional context in the editor;
     e.g. a \\ref-like command will check for the existence of the referenced label